90 Degree & Parallel vs. ATG Squats

 The biomechanical concepts relating to muscle stiffness, dictates that there must be a compromise as to how much rate deformation will occur when it comes to maximizing performance as well as safety.
 This compromise favors increased levels of stiffness as most biomechanists and physicists concur that individuals should create the stiffest usable condition of an object/muscle for optimal strain energy.
 This strain energy will ultimately produce the greatest benefits for force production, power, and movement as well as safety and technique.

 Collapsing and bouncing out of the bottom of a squat not only wreaks havoc on joints but it reinforces the action of minimizing torque, power production, and movement efficiency.
 At best this dangerous maneuver will bounce the lifter back to a position they would have squatted to in the first place (depth-wise) however because of the reduced muscular activation there will be an obvious sticking-point with significantly diminished torque throughout the concentric movement.
-In contrast, the parallel squat represents the epitome for maximizing muscular stiffness, proprioceptive feedback, and elastic energy, as the muscles are stretched to their maximum range while maintaining optimal stiffness qualities.
+In contrast, the parallel or 90 degree squat represents the epitome for maximizing muscular stiffness, proprioceptive feedback, and elastic energy, as the muscles are stretched to their maximum range while maintaining optimal stiffness qualities.

 These concepts and physiological principles correspond to other performance enhancement techniques including plyometric training and dynamic movement.
 For example, it would never be advisable to have to have an athlete perform plyometrics by collapsing on impact or using excessive ROM.
 Instead the goal is to maximize muscular tightness and stick the landing by employing the biomechanical and physiological principles described above.
 In turn these factors optimize the stretch reflex as it allows the muscles to function like coiled springs rather than wet noodles.

 squat Like a Human